-Tuesday, July 1st – Canada Day – FREE ADMISSION
+Wednesday, July 1st – Canada Day – FREE Admission

-Join the 78th Highlanders as they exercise the Freedom of the City of Halifax by parading through the town with drums beating, colours flying and bayonets fixed!
-It all starts with an inspection inside the walls of the historic Citadel followed by a march to Grand Parade and onto Government House.
-Don’t miss the excitement!
+Join the Halifax Citadel’s own 78th Highlanders as they exercise the Freedom of the City of Halifax by parading through the downtown with drums beating, colours flying and bayonets fixed.
+The march to Grand Parade and Government House follows a special inspection of the squad starting at 11am inside the historic fort.
+Don’t miss the pageantry!

-Saturday, September 20-21st - American Revolutionary War Encampment
+Saturday, September 19th - Sunday, September 20th – Revolutionary War Encampment

 Find out what life was like at the time of the American Revolution at our annual living history encampment, as up to one hundred historic re-enactors set up an authentic military camp in the Citadel’s ditch.
-Special displays will include camp cooking, costumes of the period, musket and cannon firings, and a mock battle on Saturday!
+Special displays will include a mock battle, camp cooking and costumes of the period, musket and cannon firings, and displays of military medical techniques.

-As part of the one hundredth anniversary of the beginning of the First World War, volunteer living history enthusiasts will present a special display illustrating the early months of Canada’s involvement inside the walls of the Halifax Citadel National Historic Site.
-The display will include a recreated recruiting office, uniforms and equipment.
-In addition, the Army Museum will commemorate the centennial starting in May 2014 with a special exhibit entitled, The Road to Vimy and Beyond.
-The exhibit tells the story of how Nova Scotia and Canada contributed to the Allied victory with a focus on the individual soldiers and units that took part in the Great War.
+Parks Canada and volunteer living history enthusiasts present a special display illustrating the Canada’s involvement in the two world conflict inside the walls of the Halifax Citadel National Historic Site.
+The display will include a WWI trench, a WWI obstacle course, uniforms, weapons, models and costumed re-enactors.
+The Army Museum's exhibit, Road to Vimy and Beyond, tells the story of how Nova Scotia and Canada contributed to the Allied victory with a focus on the individual soldiers and units that took part in the Great War.